thirtyj/FISH460-Spring2025/data/README.md

 # Data

-Host all of your data in this directory.
-This could include excel or .csv files as well as photos of your experiment.
+All data for this research project is included here.
+All are in excel format.
+"Data" file includes figures.